 The level of competence and seniority of parliaments, governments and regulators remains well below the necessary level to address the complexity of the “unintended consequences” of their actions.
 The fire administrative measures that are ineffective while they do not touch the core of the problems.
 Corporate lobbying makes sure that they will not be threatened by the legislative and regulatory proposals.
 Sometimes they even write the legislative proposals.
 This level of incest between finance and governments has been sufficiently demonstrated, but the FIFA crisis certainly demonstrates the impotence of the public sector to promote ethical behavior.

-The book I published on International Finance Regulation: the quest for financial stability was an attempt to indicate directions that would ensure that new regulation would provide financial stability, which is not the case now.
+International Finance Regulation: the quest for financial stability was an attempt to indicate directions that would ensure that new regulation would provide financial stability.